 Living with another person constitutes as cohabiting.
 If involved in a relationship with said person, and you have been living together for 3 years (or 1 year with a child), you are now in a common-law relationship.
 According to Ontario law, being in a common law relationship, regardless of how long you have been living together, does not guarantee an equal split of assets upon separation.
 In this case, the division of assets can be messy, especially when there is property purchased in both names and various assets that both parties were involved in purchasing.

 A cohabitation agreement is an official document that allows individuals to establish specific financial and family agreements for their relationship.
 Important terms can be stated, such as who will keep specific assets and how assets jointly purchased during the cohabitation are treated if they choose to separate.
 The purpose is to make rights and responsibilities, in the event of a future breakdown, clear to both cohabiting spouses.
 A cohabitation agreement offers the same protection that prenuptial agreements or marriage contracts would in the case of marriage.
-In many cases, families will strongly suggest the agreement in situations involving heritage money to be passed down through bloodlines.
+Families often suggest that money passed down through bloodlines is the best way to handle heritage money.
 They are also extremely useful in cases of purchasing a common-law house, anticipating a long-term relationship void of marriage, and complicated financial histories.

 In order to draft a separation agreement, each partner will require their own family lawyer.
 Multiple lawyers prevent conflicts on the lawyers’ side and ensure a fair agreement on both of the involved parties.
 Both individuals must provide full financial disclosure, explaining all debts and assets, to their lawyers for consideration in the agreements.
-It is important to be upfront with all and any assets, as a fair separation agreement is more likely to be viable in court, and your lawyer can only make it fair using the materials provided.
+In order to have a fair separation agreement, be upfront with all your assets.